-This is the procedure that the patient will follow in A&E, step by step:
+This is the step-by-step procedure that patients will find in A&E:

-- First, reception and registration at A&E admissions.
+- First, reception and registration with A&E admissions.

-- An initial consultation will be carried out by trained nursing staff who will determine the level of severity, currently using the Spanish Triage System (SET, for the Spanish acronym), and assigning the most adequate specialist according to age, triage level and medical problem.
+- An initial consultation will be conducted by trained nursing staff, who will determine the severity level, currently by using the Spanish Triage System (SET, according to the Spanish acronym), and assign the patient to the most suitable specialist based on age, triage level and medical problem.

-- Next, the patient will be assessed by the medical staff in the corresponding area, who will establish the diagnostic/therapeutic approach.
+- Next, the patient will be assessed by medical personnel in the corresponding area who will establish the diagnostic/therapeutic approach.

-- After the initial medical intervention and depending on their medical problem, the patient may:
+- Upon completion of the initial medical care and depending on the medical condition, the patient may: